OpenBB-finance/OpenBB/website/content/terminal/usage/guides/scripts-and-routines.md

 When a single element is defined, then the user can access it through the variable name or indexing the first position equally, i.e. `$DATE` = `$DATE[0]`.

+Note that slicing is also possible, and the same convention as python is utilized.
+If the user has defined inputs `AAPL,MSFT,TSLA,NVDA,GOOG` then by selecting `$ARGV[1:3]` the tickers `MSFT,TSLA` are selected.

 ## Relative time kewyword variables

 The previous input variables are very powerful and can be used for a wide range of functionalities - one of them being dates.
 E.g. a typical example could be running a script routine with `exe myscript -i TSLA,2010-01-01` where `$ARGV[1]=2010-01-01` and thus it denotes an instant of time.